How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Mechanism: Write a script that pulls data from the Facebook Graph API, processes and formats the data as needed, and then uploads it to BigQuery using the appropriate Google Cloud client library.
 This approach gives you full control over every step of the pipeline

-- Best suited for: Technical users who need full flexibility and control over their data pipelines.
+- Best suited for: Technical users and data engineers who need full flexibility and control over their data pipelines, custom transformations, and advanced automation

-Limitations: Requires coding skills and a solid understanding of authentication, scheduling, and handling API errors independently
+- Limitations: Requires coding skills and a solid understanding of authentication, scheduling, error handling, and API rate limits.
+Token management, retry logic, and code maintenance are additional complexities you’ll need to handle yourself

 This method is ideal for implementing custom data workflows, advanced automation, and scalable long-term solutions.
-It gives you full control over the data pipeline—when to upload, how to clean, and what data to retrieve are entirely up to you.
+It gives you full control over the data pipeline: when to upload, how to clean, what transformations to apply, and how to handle edge cases are up to you.

 However, keep in mind that token management, retry logic, and code maintenance are additional complexities you’ll need to handle yourself.